 Yes.
 Eligible activities carried out with funds through the TTSGP must meet the requirements of NEPA, NHPA and other applicable provisions of federal cultural resource and environmental statutes.

-§ xxx.101 Is the Secretary responsible for compliance with federal cultural resource and environmental statutes for eligible activities (PSFAs) under section 1121 of the FAST Act?
+§ xxx.101 Is the Secretary responsible for final review and approval of h federal cultural resource and environmental statutes for PSFAs performed under TTSGP compacts and funding agreements?

-Yes, although Tribes may conduct environmental review activities in accordance with these regulations, the Secretary remains responsible for final review and approval of environmental documents for all PSFAs included in a compact or funding agreement.
+Yes, although Tribes may conduct environmental review activities in accordance with these regulations, the Secretary remains responsible to ensure compliance with federal cultural resource and environment statutes for all PSFAs included in a compact or funding agreement.

-§ xxx.102 What Federal environmental responsibilities remain with the Secretary when a Self-Governance Tribe conducts Federal environmental reviews for eligible activities (PSFAs) under section 1121 of the FAST Act?
+§ xxx.102 What Federal environmental responsibilities remain with the Secretary when a Self-Governance Tribe conducts Federal environmental reviews for eligible activities (PSFAs) under 23 USC 207 ?

 (a) The Secretary is responsible for ensuring policies and procedures meet the requirements of NEPA, NHPA, and related environmental laws.
 As part of this responsibility, the Secretary may accept tribal environmental review and cultural resource plans and procedures that meet or exceed federal standards.